ros-workshop/sensor-integration/README.md

 file is associated with it.

-Let's build a mobile-robot which has an arm mounted on it with a gripper and control it in the simulated environment.
+Let's build a mobile-robot which has an arm mounted on it with a gripper and control its movement in a simulated environment.

 #### Create the robot model

-In this section, we'll be looking into the `robot_description package`.
-Please go through the URDF file `robot.urdf` in the urdf/ directory of robot_description/.
+In this section, we'll work with the `robot_description package` available in `src/robot_description` directory in this repository.
+Please go through the URDF file `robot.urdf` in its urdf/ directory which describes our robot.

-Check whether model is complete, and the list of components using.
-We see few parent and children links as a result.
+Check whether the model is complete, and the list of components using the below commands.

 ```
 cd src/robot_description/urdf
 check_urdf robot.urdf
 ```

+We see few parent and children links as a result.

 #### Launch the robot simulation